If you want outcomes, you need pragmatic marketing.

 The 7 Steps to Applying the Framework to Your B2B Business

-The four P’s of marketing provide a framework for thinking about your marketing strategy.
-It is not a rigid formula but rather a flexible guide that you can adapt to any situation.
+The four Ps of marketing provides a framework for your marketing strategy.
+It is not a rigid formula but rather a flexible guide to adapt to any situation.
 The key is always to keep the customer in mind and focus on creating value.

 One: Establish the business context

 The business context is the first step in applying the pragmatic framework in B2B marketing.
 This step establishes the need for the product or service, defines the target market, and provides information on competitors.

 Once the business context is established, the marketer can develop a marketing mix tailored to the target market’s needs.